 Securing a Solar Panel Rack

-Once the rack has been built, secure it to the ground to keep the solar panel installation from blowing away in the event of high winds.
+Once the solar rack has been built, secure it to the ground to keep the solar panel installation from collapsing in high winds.
 Long re-bar pieces, bent at the top is a good method to secure the rack to the ground.

 As you assemble the solar panels and stretch them across the rack, take care to properly connect the panel segments snugly together.
 Use the directions and materials included with your solar panels to secure the solar panels to the rack.